Santa Fe, New Mexico

 Features that make Santa Fe great for many visitors with companions/families are: wonderful arts and crafts galleries, excellent museums, many fine and varied restaurants, enjoyable special performances including the Santa Fe Opera in summer and Spanish Dances, and famous Indian Pueblos nearby.

 With its high elevation, Santa Fe’s climate is typical of a high mountain desert, with low humidity, a lot of sunshine, and rather large changes between day-time and night-time temperatures.
 Typical day-time temperatures should be in the range 83-85 F (28-29 C) and at night around 50 F (10 C).
 An occasional afternoon rain shower is common during the summer season.

-Santa Fe Airport, 15 minutes by car from the La Fonda on the Plaza hotel, has regional service to Phoenix and Dallas on American Airlines and to Denver on United Airlines, connecting from those cities to anywhere in the world.
+Santa Fe Airport, 15 minutes by car from the Downtown Santa Fe, has regional service to Phoenix and Dallas on American Airlines and to Denver on United Airlines, connecting from those cities to anywhere in the world.
 Roadrunner shuttle service and Uber can be used to get to the Santa Fe Airport.
 Hertz and Avis have rental at the Santa Fe Airport.

 Albuquerque International Sunport Airport is the closest major airport to Santa Fe.
 The airport is serviced by all major rental car companies (Avis: 505-471-5892 or 1-800-331-1212, Hertz: 505-471-7189).
 In addition, shuttle services are available (Sandia Shuttle Express) that will transport you to and from the airport and the local hotels in Santa Fe.
 Santa Fe is approximately 66 miles and a little over an hour drive from the airport.